 Overview of Progent's Ransomware Negotiation Services in Addison

-- making contact with the hacker persona
+- Identifying and communicating with the hacker

 - Evaluating the recovery risk